pgtipping/Synthalyst/memory-bank/activeContext.md

 - Categories API tests
 - Posts API tests

-Next, we need to apply the pattern to other API tests that use Prisma:
+After reviewing the codebase, we've determined that the other API test files (`chat.test.ts`, `training-plan.test.ts`, `learning-content.test.ts`, and `interview-questions/generate/route.test.ts`) don't use Prisma at all, so they don't need to be updated.
+The `stress.test.ts` file is using the actual Prisma client, which is appropriate for stress testing the database.

+The next steps are to create new API tests for:

 - JD Developer API tests (to be created)
 - 2Do API tests (to be created)